Tag Archive for: Maieutics

 PASS: Tutorials are held in person with a maximum of 50% of the classroom’s capacity, with every other seat left empty.
 Only students enrolled in the scheduled group will be allowed to enter the classroom.
 You must therefore strictly adhere to the group to which you have been assigned.

-A seminar session will be recorded and posted on MOODLE once all sessions for that seminar have been completed (i.e., at the beginning of the following week).
+An ED session will be recorded and posted on MOODLE once all sessions for that ED have been completed (i.e., at the beginning of the following week).

 PACES: Tutorials are held in person with a maximum of 50% of the classroom’s capacity, with every other seat left empty.
 Only students enrolled in the scheduled group will be allowed to enter the classroom.
 You must therefore strictly adhere to the group to which you have been assigned.

-If the maximum capacity of the room is reached, any additional students will be denied entry but will be able to view a recording of the session on Moodle.
+If the maximum capacity of the room is reached, any additional students will be denied entry but will be able to watch a recording of the session on Moodle.

 Specific Provisions for PASS / PACES in Nîmes

-PASS: Two lecture halls are available at the ADV campus and one at the Flahault campus; students who cannot find seats will have access to the lectures on Moodle.
-Access to the lecture hall will be restricted once all seats are taken.
+PASS: Two lecture halls are available on the ADV campus and one lecture hall on the Flahault campus; students who cannot find seats will be able to access the courses on Moodle.
+Access to the lecture hall will be restricted once all seats are filled.

 PACES: Tutorials are held in person with a maximum of 50% of the classroom’s capacity, with every other seat left empty.
 Only students enrolled in the scheduled group will be allowed to enter the classroom.
 You must therefore strictly adhere to the group to which you have been assigned.

-If the maximum capacity of the room is reached, any additional students will be denied entry but will be able to view a recording of the session on Moodle.
+If the maximum capacity of the room is reached, any additional students will be denied entry but will be able to watch a recording of the session on Moodle.

-Specific provisions for the undergraduate program in Montpellier
+Specific Provisions for the First Cycle in Montpellier

 Lectures will be held in lecture halls whenever possible to allow as many students as possible to attend in person.
 You will be notified of the guidelines via email through your academic offices.

-Specific provisions for the undergraduate program in Nîmes
+Specific Provisions for the First Cycle in Nîmes

 Tutorials are held in person, with a maximum of 50% of the room's capacity and every other seat occupied.

-Students who are unable to secure a spot will have access to the courses on Moodle or, depending on the situation, may take the course remotely if a Zoom link is included in the digital learning platform’s schedule.
+Students who are unable to find a seat will have access to the courses on Moodle or, depending on the situation, may take the course remotely if a Zoom link is included in the digital learning platform’s schedule.

 The Open Courses are held in person for the entire group.
 The layout of the rooms ensures compliance with the 50% maximum capacity rule.

-Specific provisions for the graduate program in Montpellier
+Specific Provisions for the Master's Program in Montpellier

-Starting the week of October 12, classes and extracurricular activities will be held in a hybrid format—50% in-person and 50% online via Zoom—for all grade levels.
-The link will be sent to you before classes begin.
+Starting the week of October 12, classes and extracurricular activities will be held in a hybrid format—50% in person and 50% remotely via Zoom—for all grade levels.
+This link will be sent to you before classes begin.

-Tutorials are held in person, with a maximum of 50% of the room’s capacity, ensuring that every other seat remains empty.
+Tutorial sessions are held in person, with a maximum of 50% of the room’s capacity, and with every other seat left empty.

-Students who are unable to secure a spot will have access to the courses on Moodle or, depending on the situation, may take the course remotely if a Zoom link is included in the digital learning platform’s schedule
+Students who are unable to find a seat will have access to the courses on Moodle or, depending on the situation, may take the course remotely if a Zoom link is included in the digital learning platform’s schedule.

 Provisions Regarding the Midwifery Program in Montpellier

-When it is not possible to accommodate the entire class due to capacity limits of 50%, classes will be conducted as follows:
+When it is not possible to accommodate the entire class due to capacity limits reduced to 50%, classes will be conducted as follows:

 Teachers will therefore need to organize their classes accordingly—that is, in a hybrid format, with half the class attending in person and the other half participating remotely via Zoom.